m50d/m50d.github.com/_posts/2016-07-13-the-other-half.md

 published: false
 title: The Other Half (Gundam Seed 20)
 ---
 And now for something completely different.

-On paper this episode comes at entirely the wrong time.
+We cut away from the action in the desert to the